Homemade sweet potato buns are perfect for slicing and filling with hamburgers or other meats.

 - Prepare the optional egg wash by whisking together the water and egg.

-- Gently brush the tops of the rolls with egg wash.
+- Gently brush the tops of the buns with egg wash.

 - Bake in the preheated oven for 25 minutes or until golden brown and sound hollow when tapped with a knuckle.